Corona Virus Awareness: Employer vs. Employee

 UNICEF Bangladesh also has released guidance specifically addressed to Bangladeshi people.
 Prime Minister Sheikh Hasina also asked the people not to be worried about coronavirus as the country was able enough to handle this disease.
 For the past few days, IEDCR has been underlining cautiousness and improvement of individual cleanliness.

 What is the Coronavirus and The Way It Is Transmitted?

 Coronaviruses are an enormous family of viruses that are normal in people and lots of different species of animals, including cows, camels, cats, and bats.
 Rarely, animal coronaviruses can influence people and then transmit between people, such as with SARS-CoV and MERS-CoV.
 The infection that causes COVID-19 is spreading from person to person in China and some constrained person-to-person transmission has been accounted for in countries outside China, including the United States of America.
 Other respiratory diseases like seasonal influenza are currently widespread in many countries.

 How dangerous is it?

 Like other respiratory illnesses, it can cause delicate symptoms as well as a sore throat, runny nose, cough, and fever.
 It may be a lot of severe for some people and can prompt pneumonia or breathing challenges and organ failure.
 More rarely, the disease can be fatal.
-Older citizen and people with pre-existing medical conditions seem to be more vulnerable to changing into severely sick with the virus.
+Older citizens and people with pre-existing medical conditions seem to be more vulnerable to changing into severely sick with the virus.

 What Are the Primary Symptoms of the Coronavirus?

-People infected with the novel coronavirus usually show a number of common signs and symptoms, which include fever, difficulty in breathing and cough, similar to many other respiratory illnesses, and can cause pneumonia, kidney failure, and even death.
+People infected with the novel coronavirus usually show a number of common signs and symptoms, which include fever, difficulty in breathing, and cough, similar to many other respiratory illnesses, and can cause pneumonia, kidney failure, and even death.